Cluster Haptic Texture Dataset: Haptic Texture Dataset with Varied Velocity-Direction Sliding Contacts: Methods

 \subsubsection{Microphone}

-A directional microphone (M30, Earthworks) was attached to the end effector using an ABS plastic mount.
-The microphone was mounted so that its sound pickup was directed at the point where the artificial fingertip made contact with the textured surface.
+Two Nondirectional microphones (M30, Earthworks) were attached to the end effector and the top of the 3D printer, respectively, using a PLA plastic mount.
+The microphone attached to the end-effector, referred to as the main microphone, captures the sound generated when the rubber tip rubs against the textured surface.
+The microphone mounted on the top of the 3D printer, referred to as the sub-microphone, captures the mechanical noise of the 3D printer for noise cancellation purposes.
 The frequency response of the microphone is extremely flat, from 10 Hz to 30 kHz, with a sensitivity of 39.5 mV/Pa.
-The microphone output was connected to a PC via a USB audio interface (UR22mkII, Steinberg).
+Two microphone outputs were connected to a PC via a USB audio interface (UR22mkII, Steinberg).
 The sampling rate of the recordings was 44.1 kHz.
+We recorded the timestamp at the start of microphone recording and used it for time synchronization with other sensors.